cmlarsen/chomsky/docs/YML+Frontmatter instructions.md

 ##The docs.yml file

 The docs.yml file lives in /_data/ folder.
 It is a [YAML](http://en.wikipedia.org/wiki/YAML) file that defines the navigation hierarchy.
-You can add/edit/remove links from the side navigation by editting this file.
+You can add/edit/remove links from the side navigation by editing this file.
+You can download it from [Github](https://github.com/cmlarsen/chomsky/blob/gh-pages/_data/docs.yml).

 YAML strictly depends on indenting to descibe the data relationships, so be mindful of that when editing this document.